naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

 python3 initCron.py
 ```

-This script will add the cron jobs listed below to crontab as well as to the cronSettings MySQL table:
+This script will add the cron jobs listed below to crontab as well as to the `cronSettings` MySQL table:

 - Check Sites - by default, this will check sites every 15 minutes to see if they are online
 - Turn Off Green LED - by default, the Green LED will be turned off between 12:30 AM and 5:30 PM on weekdays and 1 am and 8 am on weekends.
 This is the assumption that you will not be home to see the light.
 This will NOT affect the red and yellow lights.
 You can change the values in the init file or later in the crontab.
 - Emails - a cron will run 1 minute after the sites are checked to get a count of how many times a particular site has been down.
-If a site has been reported down 3 times in a row, it will trigger an email.
+If a site has been reported down 3 times in a row,
+it will trigger an email from the sender to recipient email address as specified in `config.py`.

+Currently, the initCron.py can only be run once without error and should be done in the beginning.
+If you run it again, it will edit the crontab correctly, however, the database will not override.
+Future fix will mean t hat when you run the `initCron.py` script, it'll override all values.

 ### Run Flask APP